-The instrument is now ready to set up and start an $\ensuremath{\mathsf{EMF}}$ measurement.
+The instrument is now ready to set up and start an EMF measurement.

-Figure 3-69.
+Figure 3-82.
 Isotropic Antenna Connection

-EMF measurements are set up using the "STATUS PANEL (EMF Measurement)" on page 3-87.
 After completing the data collection for the three axes (X, Y, and Z), the isotropic result is calculated and displayed.
 In addition to the traces displayed on the user interface (axis sweep data, current isotropic result, and average and max isotropic result), the max, min, and average of the total integrated power of the isotropic result over time is computed and displayed in the table below the graph region.
 The CURRENT values are calculated over the elapsed measurement time and the TOTAL values are calculated over the entire measurement time and total number of measurements.

-- 1. The status panel provides quick access to common spectrum analyzer settings.
-See "STATUS PANEL (EMF Measurement)" on page 3-87.
+- The status panel provides quick access to common spectrum analyzer settings.
+See "STATUS PANEL (EMF Measurement)" on page 3-103.

-- 2. EMF measurement pass/fail status uses a limit line for the test criteria.
+- EMF measurement pass/fail status uses a limit line for the test criteria.
 You can use either a custom limit line or toggle the International Commission on Non-Ionizing Radiation Protection limit.
-Either limit supports the same features as in the spectrum analyzer mode.
-See "LIMIT Menu" on page 3-52.
+Either limit supports the same features as in the SPECTRUM ANALYZER mode.
+See "LIMIT Menu" on page 3-55.

 - 3. The trace display area shows traces for the following measurements in units/m2:

-- Trace 1: Current axis sweep data
+- · Trace 1: Current axis sweep data

 - Trace 2: Current isotropic result

 - Trace 3: Average isotropic result

 - Trace 4: Maximum isotropic result

 - Trace 5: Total average isotropic result